gayathrichava/gayathrichava/README.md

 Built an NLP-based classification system using 24,000+ text records.

-- Applied tokenization, stopword removal, normalization, and Bag-of-Words vectorisation.
+* Applied tokenisation, stopword removal, normalisation, and Bag-of-Words vectorisation.
-- Implemented Decision Tree and Naive Bayes classification models.
+* Implemented Decision Tree and Naive Bayes classification models.
-- Improved classification accuracy from 80% to 87%.
+* Improved classification accuracy from 80% to 87%.
-- Evaluated performance using confusion matrices, precision-recall metrics, and cross-validation.
+* Evaluated model performance using confusion matrices, precision-recall metrics, and cross-validation.

 ---